tzongw/redis-timer/README.md

 **Notes:**
-- `DEL` command also works as removing a timer, but it's less efficient.
+- `DEL`(or `SET`) command also serves as removing a timer, but is less efficient.
 [MORE INFO](https://github.com/tzongw/redis-timer/blob/5a21c598e470df765a4b260a37c3ab4f2bc0e0ed/timer.c#L291)

 ### `TIMER.INFO id`